90 tonne engines on 75cm gauge (roughly 2' 6")

 Outline drawings of three of his ideas have been published (7).
 These are illustrated below.
 The first is a conventional Mallet which would have been capable of hauling 5,000 ton trains.
 The second, a most unconventional Mallet with a front-mounted water ballast tank, and the third, a 2-12-0+0-12-2 Garratt, would have put out 4,000 HP and was intended to haul 10,000 tons!

 It should be emphasised that these were only outline sketches.
 It would be very easy to comment critically on, for example, the lack of inner pony trucks to minimise flange wear on the Garratt, or the likely behaviour of the front unit of the second Mallet when there was no water in the tank to weigh it down.
 No doubt further development work would have thrown up these and other points.

 Whatever the reasons, the diesels eventually arrived, in the form of five second-hand 1000hp units from Bulgaria.
+These were built in 1988 in Romania by FAUR with RABA engines, though some received replacement Caterpillar engines during their overhaul by Electromac at Empalme Lobos (8).
 In 1996 the diesels arrived but their air brakes were not compatible with the railway's vacuum brakes and the steam engines continued in use for braking purposes.
 By 1997 the steam engines were out of use.

 The remaining steam locos

 'Mitsubishi' no. 117 nears the end of its restoration at Christmas 2000.
 It was intended to display this loco together with two coaches down on the waterfront but in late 2011 it remains as displayed here.